Rethinking Dilated Convolution for Real-time Semantic Segmentation: Experiments

 \subsection{Timing}

-We time RegSeg using a single T4 GPU with mixed precision.
-We use PyTorch 1.9\cite{pytorch} with CUDA 10.2.
-The input size is $1\times 3\times 1024\times 2048$ on Cityscapes, and $1\times 3\times 720\times 960$ on CamVid.
+We time RegSeg using Nvidia's T4 GPU and Mac's M1 GPU, both with mixed precision.
+We use PyTorch 2.0.0\cite{pytorch} with CUDA 11.8.
+The input size is $1\times 3\times 1024\times 2048$ on Cityscapes, and $4\times 3\times 720\times 960$ on CamVid.
 After $10$ iterations of warm up, we average the model's time over the next $100$ iterations.
 We set torch.backends.cudnn.benchmark=True and use torch.cuda.synchronize().